Gospel: Luke 3:10-18

 "Don't beat up people for their money.
 Don't threaten to lie about people in court so they will give you their money.
 Be happy with your pay," John replied.

-15 The crowds around John wondered if John was the Messiah.
+15 The crowd around John wondered if John was the Messiah.
 After all, they waited eagerly for the coming of God's savior.
 16 But John said to everyone, "Listen!
 I baptize you with water.
 But there is someone coming who is greater than I am.
 He is so great, I am not even fit to untie the straps of his sandals.
 He will baptize you with the Holy Spirit and fire!
 17 His baptism will be like a great grain harvest.
 He will clear off the floor where he separated the grain from the rest of the plant.
 Then, he will store the good grain in his barn.
 But he will burn up the rest of the plant in a never ending fire!"

 18 John kept encouraging the people talking about changing their lives and about the coming Messiah.
 In this way, John spread the Good News to everyone who heard him.